TAP OR HOVER FOR MORE INFORMATION

 What skin types are more susceptible to sun spots?

-It is interesting that combination of physical factors indicate the likelihood of an individual developing actinic keratosis.
-Those are the highest risk of developing sun spots are those with fairer skin, blonde or red hair in addition to having lighter eye colours such as blue or green.
+It is interesting that the combination of physical factors indicate the likelihood of an individual developing actinic keratosis.
+Those with fairer skin, blonde or red hair in addition to having lighter eye colours such as blue or green are at higher risk of developing sun spots.
 Having a history of severe sunburns also increases the risk of developing the spots.
-The development of cancer is low however, the risk exists and as such you should also contact a professional if you see changes to the patches.
+The development of cancer is low however, the risk exists and as such, you should contact a professional if you see changes to the patches.

 How can sun spots be prevented?